fivetran/dbt_snapchat_ads_source/README.md

 ```

 ### Step 2: Install the package (skip if also using the `snapchat_ads` transformation package or `ad_reporting` combination package)
-If you are **not** using the [Snapchat Ads transformation package](https://github.com/fivetran/dbt_snapchat_ads) and/or [Ad Reporting transformation package](https://github.com/fivetran/dbt_ad_reporting), include the following package version in your `packages.yml` file.
+If you are **not** using the [Snapchat Ads transformation package](https://github.com/fivetran/dbt_snapchat_ads) and/or [Ad Reporting combination package](https://github.com/fivetran/dbt_ad_reporting), include the following package version in your `packages.yml` file.
 If you are installing the transform package, the source package is automatically installed as a dependency.
 > TIP: Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yaml
 packages: